falcosecurity/falco-website/content/en/docs/install-operate/installation.md

 However, you can add your kernel release version to the [build grid](https://github.com/falcosecurity/test-infra/tree/master/driverkit/config) the pipeline refers to building the drivers.
 Follow [this tutorial](tutorials/add-prebuilt-driver-config.md) to contribute the required configuration.

+{{% pageinfo color=warning %}}

-> **Note** that there's a specific set of Linux distrbutions for which kernel are released, supported by the current pipeline to distribute prebuilt drivers.
-In detail, [driverkit](https://github.com/falcosecurity/driverkit) is the tool is leveraged under the hood, and that needs to support the specific Linux distribution.
-You can verify it [here](https://github.com/falcosecurity/driverkit/tree/master/pkg/driverbuilder/builder).
+There are a limited set of Linux distributions whose kernels are supported by the current prebuilt driver distribution pipeline.

+[driverkit](https://github.com/falcosecurity/driverkit) is the tool used to build those drivers.
+Hence, it needs to support the specific Linux distribution.
+Find whether your Linux distribution is supported [here](https://github.com/falcosecurity/driverkit/tree/master/pkg/driverbuilder/builder).

+{{% /pageinfo %}}